mautic/documentation/en/campaigns/campaign_events.md

 #### Visits a page

-Decision works with landing page (Limit to Pages field) .

-Also works with every page where you're useing Mautic tracking code (URL or Referrer field).
-You are able to use search expression with **Like** operator for your matches.
-Both fields use [fmatch](http://php.net/manual/en/function.fnmatch.php).

-Note: This decision use OR operator between fields (Limit to Pages, URL, Referrer).
+Note: The decision use OR operator between fields (Limit to Pages, URL, Referrer).

 ![](/campaigns/media/vists-a-page.PNG)